 Of course!
 Many marketing and design Volunteers include completed projects in their creative portfolio or their resumes.
 Learn more about project deliverable ownership here.

 11. I have a question you haven't answered.
 How do I get in touch?

-We love hearing from volunteers and answering your questions.
-Reach out to us using the blue chat bubble on the right-hand side.
+We love hearing from Volunteers and answering your questions.
+Reach out to us using the blue chat bubble on the bottom right side of your screen.
 We respond to every message :)